Camera Traps for Researchers

 3. Infrared vs Incandescent

 This is an age old debate.
-The risk of scaring animals with an incandescent flash, but the reward of having a color night photo.
+The risk is scaring animals with an incandescent flash, but the reward is having a color night photo.
 On the flip side, an infrared camera will produce only a faint red glow, but the night photos will be in black and white.

 Incandescent flash camera traps are almost required for cat researchers because they must be able to identify individual animals based on their spots.
 An infrared camera may not be able to do this as well as an incandescent at night.

-Also, if the camera is going to need to be completely "covert" at night, you will need a No Glow Infrared Camera Trap.
+Also, if the camera must be completely "covert" at night, you will need a No Glow Infrared Camera Trap.

 4. Detection Capabilities

 A camera is useless if matched with a weak detection circuit.
 Quick trigger speeds, fast recovery times, long detection ranges and wide detection zones are optimal.
-The bigger the detection area the camera traps can monitor and the faster a camera "triggers" and "recovers," the more photos you will have of any given species.
+The bigger the detection area a camera trap can monitor and the faster a camera "triggers" and "recovers," the more photos you will have of any given species.

 Here are the comprehensive tests that we perform every year:

-Also, in every review we publish, you will find all the pertinent detection capabilities listed for that specific camera.
-We spend a lot of time and energy performing these tests so it is there for you at the click of a button.
+Also, in every camera trap review we publish, you will find all the pertinent detection capabilities listed for that specific camera.

 Putting it All Together

 Every situation is different.
-On the right of this page, you will find many of the popular camera traps that past researchers have had success with.
-These are also cameras that have tested well and have withstood the elements.
 If you have any additional questions, we are always here to answer you inquiries.
 You can email us (email@example.com) or call us at 1-800-791-0660 (Mon-Fri, 9-5 Central Time).